Inazuma Eleven Strikers

 is a 2011 role-playing and sports video game by Level-5.
 An entry in the Inazuma Eleven series, it was released for the Wii.
-It's the first Inazuma Eleven game to have both Inazuma Eleven GO and Inazuma Eleven characters in it.
+It is the first Inazuma Eleven game to have both Inazuma Eleven GO and Inazuma Eleven characters in it.

 Development

 The game was originally scheduled to release on April 28, 2011, before being delayed to July 16.

 Reception

 MetaCritic gave this game mixed or average ratings.